 - Imagine you’re going to a reading and someone has a crystal ball, and you give them four tokens, and they give you a warning.

 - Imagine you are quenching your thirst in a lake shaped like an S.

 Example 6: Supercilious

 - The key to learning more words is to commit and do it regularly.

-- Use the word.
-Make a point to use the words you learn in everyday conversation.
+- Make a point to use the words you learn in everyday conversation.

 - When you teach the word, you learn it more deeply – and you learn it twice.

 - Try teaching (or challenging!) a friend or family member to learn with you.

 - You can’t survive a school or work environment today without the right language.